marqo-ai/getting_started_marqo_cloud/ChatBotQuickstart.md

 This makes use of the function calling capabilities of the new `0613` models.

-For this tutorial you will need Python, Node.JS, and git to be installed.
+For this tutorial you will need Python, Node.JS, Docker, and Git to be installed.
 A basic understanding on Python is assumed, an intermediate understand will be useful for customisation of application behaviour at the end.

+Please ensure that Python, Node, Docker, and Git work before preceeding.
+If you are on windows you will need to use the Windows Subsystem for Linux to follow along.

+Clone the repo with `git clone https://github.com/marqo-ai/getting_started_marqo_cloud.git`.

+## Project Overview

+This project is a web application with frontend and backend using Python, Flask, ReactJS, and Typescript.
+The frontend is a ReactJS application that makes requests to the backend which is a Flask application.
+The backend makes requests to your Marqo cloud and OpenAI's ChatGPT API.

+For deployment the flask app is served with a WSGI server and the frontend accesses its routes via a reverse proxy setup with NGINX.

+This monolithic architecture is simple yet effective and the concepts in this guide can be extended to other languages, frameworks, and non-monolithic applications.

 ## Creating your index